 Severe bleeding: First aid

-- Remove any obvious dirt or debris from the wound.
+- Remove any clothing or debris on the wound.
 Don't remove large or deeply embedded objects.
 Don't probe the wound or attempt to clean it yet.
 Your first job is to stop the bleeding.
 Wear disposable protective gloves if available.

-- Help the injured person lie down, preferably on a rug or blanket to prevent loss of body heat.
-If possible, elevate the legs.
+- Help the injured person lie down.
+If possible, place the person on a rug or blanket to prevent loss of body heat.
+Calmly reassure the injured person.

-Immobilize the injured body part once the bleeding has stopped.
-Leave the bandages in place and get the injured person to the emergency room as soon as possible.
+- Immobilize the injured body part as much as possible.
+Leave the bandages in place and get the injured person to an emergency room as soon as possible.

 Call 911 or emergency medical help for severe bleeding that you can't control.